the-principles-of-diffusion-models/codes-demos/README.md

 This repository is intended as a companion resource for the book.
 It focuses on:

-- minimal implementations of core diffusion modeling concepts,
+- minimal implementations of core diffusion modeling concepts, ranging from basic diffusion models to fast sampling, controllable generation, and few-step generators
 - tutorial-style code for learning and experimentation,
 - pedagogical examples that emphasize clarity over engineering complexity.